Pforzen

-Pforzen is a municipality in Ostallgäu, Bavaria.
+Pforzen (/de/) is a municipality in Ostallgäu, Bavaria.

 Cemetery

 Near Pforzen is an extended Alemannic cemetery that was in use from the 5th up to the 8th century.
 A total of 442 graves were excavated in two campaigns in 1991/2 and 1996.
 Two items bearing runic inscriptions were recovered, the Pforzen buckle in 1992 and an ivory ring in 1996.